Edward Sinclair (swimmer)

 Edward Sinclair (born 1980) is Double Olympian, World and European medallist and Ex-British and European record holder from Great Britain.
 He swam on a relay for Great Britain at the 2000 Olympics, and was also a member of the 2004 team.

 Sinclair attended Millfield School from 1994 to 1999.
-After retiring (in 2005) from professional swimming Ed returned to Millfield to begin his coaching career, where he also headed the Strength & Conditioning Programme.
-From 2009 to 2018, Ed served as the Head Coach and Director of Swimming at Teddington Swimming Club.
-Currently he runs Maximum Performances, works as the Lead Swimming Coach at Guildford High School and works as a consultant for club and school swimming programmes.
+After retiring (in 2005) from professional swimming Ed returned to Millfield to begin his coaching career, where he also headed the strength and conditioning programme.
+From 2009 to 2018, Ed served as the head coach and director of swimming at Teddington Swimming Club.
+Currently he runs Maximum Performances, works as the lead swimming coach at Guildford High School and works as a consultant for club and school swimming programmes.

-In 2022 Edward was Head Swimming Coach on the ITV show The Games, where 12 celebrities took part in Olympic sports.
+In 2022 Edward was head swimming coach on the ITV show The Games, where 12 celebrities took part in Olympic sports.
 You can still watch the second episode featuring swimming on the ITV Hub - here.